xeraa/microservice-monitoring/readme.md

 5. Run the Java applications from their directories with `gradle bootRun`.
 6.

-When you are done, stop the Java applications and remove the Docker setup with `docker-compose down`.
+When you are done, stop the Java applications and remove the Docker setup with `docker-compose down -v`.